Kushal2006/PCB-To-Path-Generator/README.md

 The main purpose of the software is to automate or significantly reduce the time consumed by manual programming of soldering systems.
 // Setup

-To run this on your computer you would need a Ubuntu 24 OS, and the instructions are for Ubuntu 24 as we are suing ROS2 Jazzy
+To run this on your computer you would need a Ubuntu 24 OS, and the instructions are for Ubuntu 24 as we are using ROS2 Jazzy

 S1) Download the entire zip file and seperate the PCB_TO_PATH_GENERATOR and the ROS2 scara_sim workspace S2) Open terminal in the PCB_TO_PATH_GENERATOR and then run the following command

       python3 excellon_parser.py test-PTH.drl -o hole2.csv

+S3) You will get a file named hole2.csv which would contain the X,Y Coordinates of the holes in the PCB.
+S4) Now open scara_test_ros2_ws and run

+    colcon build

+S5) Add /scara_test_ros2_ws/install/setup.bash into the .bashrc file and run source .bashrc S6) Run the following command

+    ros2 launch scara_solder_sim solder_sim.launch.py csv_path:=/home/kushal/Desktop/projects/soldering-scara-robot/PCB_TO_PATH_GENERATOR_CONCEPT/hole1.csv

+Output: